 Nickel compounds are human carcinogens by inhalation exposure.
 They can cause irritation to the nose and sinuses and allergic responses and can lead to the loss of the sense of smell.
-Long-term exposure may lead to respiratory diseases and cancers.
-Nickel can also pollute soil and water, thus having environmental impacts as well as health impacts.
+Long-term exposure may lead to respiratory diseases and cancers3.
+Nickel can also pollute soil and water, thus having environmental impacts as well as impacts on human health.